Victorbjay/Circle9/slides.md

 # Summary

-This presentation covered the fundamentals of JavaScript modules, from basic syntax to advanced patterns.
+This section covered the fundamentals of JavaScript modules, from basic syntax to advanced patterns.
 Understanding modules is essential for writing maintainable JavaScript applications.
 The module system continues to evolve, with new features being added to the language